wgrech98/CurrencyExchangeApiGit/README.md

 # IP Rate Limiting
 IP rate limiting is used to limit each client to 10 currency exchange trades per hour.
 This limit is imposed on the "POST:/Orders/AddItemToOrderCart" endpoint which is the post action where the user submits a currency exchange transaction in the application.
 The configuration is done in the appsettings.json file

+# Future Improvements
+* Design test cases
+* Add more currency exchange functionality e.g. get a list of all the available currencies along with their current rate of exchange (the API response model us already implemented)
+* Reduce the amount of requests made to the API by implementing more caching capabilities e.g. cache currency rates and fetch from cache when a currency conversion request is made